fivekingsktym/docker_study/Readme.md

 docker logs <container_name_or_id>

-# building a custom docker file
+# building a custom docker file(Dockerfile with no extension)
 docker build -t(flag_to_tag_the_image_name) <image_name> <path_of_dockerfile>
 # example
 docker build -t getting-started .